chimo/chromic.org/_posts/blog/2013-12-16-the-web-and-i.md

 <p>Sometime around 1996 (at approximately 11 years old), my school organized a few different summer camps.
 One of them was computer related and, of course, piqued my interest.</p>
 <p>During the summer, we worked on a few different projects.
 The one I remember best was creating websites, and if I recall correctly, this was my first introduction to HTML.</p>
 <p>My website definitely looked like the classic Geocities site with &lt;blink&gt; and &lt;marquee&gt; tags, tacky .gifs, non-semantic &lt;font&gt; and tiled background patterns, and I was damn proud of it!</p>
 <p>Once the camp was over, I went back home, built websites with Notepad and saved them on my C:\ drive since we didn't have home Internet at the time.
-I didn't have an audience&nbsp;&mdash; and probably still don't <abbr class="emoticon" title="wink">;)</abbr>&nbsp;&mdash; learned by trial and error, but I was learning and had fun doing it, damnit!</p>
+I didn't have an audience&nbsp;&mdash; and probably still don't <abbr class="emoticon" title="wink">;)</abbr>&nbsp;&mdash; learned by trial and error, but I was learning and had fun doing it.</p>

 <h2 id="online">Online!</h2>
 <p>Once we got the Inter-tubes connected to our house, I started signing up for those "free hosting" sites that would give you a free subdomain.</p>